geoserver/geoserver/doc/en/user/docs/installation/docker.md

     !!! abstract "Nightly Build"

-        These instructions are for GeoServer {{ version }}-SNAPSHOT which is provided as a `Nightly <release/main>`{.interpreted-text role="website"} release.
+        These instructions are for GeoServer {{ version }}-SNAPSHOT which is provided as a [Nightly](https://geoserver.org/release/main) release.
 Testing a Nightly release is a great way to try out new features, and test community modules.
 Nightly releases change on an ongoing basis and are not suitable for a production environment.

         ``` text
         docker pull docker.osgeo.org/geoserver: {{ version }}.x